 My tasks: Game System Design, Level Design, Art Assets

-DYO is a local co-op puzzle platformer for 2 players where each player slips into the role of a minotaur.
+DYO is a local co-op puzzle platformer for two players where each player slips into the role of a minotaur.
 The minotaurs are trapped inside a maze and only through teamwork they can find a way out and climb up to the exit.
-The game is played in a split screen mode where player 1 is playing on the left and player 2 is playing on the right side.
-The minotaurs can run, jump and lift each other up in order to reach higher places.
+The game is played in a split screen mode where player one is playing on the left and player two is playing on the right side.
+The minotaurs can run, jump and lift each other up to reach higher places.
 By pressing a button, they can lock their respective split screens in place.
-The interlocked split screens are then merged into one singular shared screen both players can traverse.
-Only through the clever use of this core mechanic they can shift and rearrange the levels’ structures and layouts so that they become traversable.
-In addition to that, there’s a number of sub-mechanics which are continuously introduced while progressing through the game, e.g.: movable objects like boxes, split screen mirroring, growing and shrinking of the player characters and level structures.
-To round everything up, the game features a subtle narrative conveyed not only through level design but also through art and music.
+The interlocked split screens are then merged into one single shared screen both players can traverse.
+Only through the intelligent use of this core mechanic they can shift and rearrange the levels’ structures and layouts so that they become traversable.
+In addition to that, there’s a number of sub-mechanics which are continuously introduced while progressing through the game, e.g., movable objects like boxes, split screen mirroring, growing and shrinking of the player characters and level structures.
+The game features a subtle narrative conveyed not only through level design but also through art and music.

-Since DYO was our first personal project, we could really focus on our personal preferences.
+Since DYO was our first personal project, we could focus on our preferences.
 That’s why we came up with a local multiplayer game and quickly decided to concentrate on cooperative gameplay.
 We wanted to explore unique mechanics, thought about limitations in video games and how to overcome those.
-After a couple of prototypes, we found the potential in the already mentioned mechanic of merging the two parts of a split-screen which really fascinated every one of us.
-From now on, we concentrated on how to introduce this mechanic to new players in a very subtle way since we wanted to avoid direct explanations to the player to preserve the mystic atmosphere and enforce independent exploring.
+After a couple of prototypes, we found the potential in the already mentioned mechanic of merging the two parts of a split-screen which fascinated every one of us.
+From now on, we concentrated on how to introduce this mechanic to new players in a very subtle way since we wanted to avoid direct explanations to the player to preserve the mysterious atmosphere and enforce independent exploring.
 Later on, new mechanics such as movable blocks should push the limits of our core mechanic even further to encourage our out-of-the-box thinking approach.
-The whole setting was inspired by the gameplay.
+The gameplay inspired the whole setting.
 The level structures were similar to a labyrinth, that’s why the Greek myth of the minotaur came to our mind.
-DYO’s art style features a mixture of digitally created sprites and analog sketches.
-This makes for an original visual style that’s both discrete yet interesting to look at.
+DYO’s art style features a mixture of digitally created sprites and analog sketches what creates an original visual style that looks both discrete and interesting.
 The soundtrack equally blends rhythms and instrumentation inspired by ancient composition techniques with modern synthesizer sounds.
 Not including an online multiplayer mode was a deliberate decision.
 The experience we intend DYO to only work in a local multiplayer setting.
 While we did include a single player mode for accessibility reasons, we strongly encourage to play with a partner.

 Awards & Recognition